Failure To Furnish Details

-As penalty points would be valid for a 3 year period and could have a severe impact on an individual’s driving licence, causing them to fall foul of the Totting Up Provisions, potentially resulting in a disqualification from driving of least 6 months.
+As penalty points would be valid for a 3 year period they could have a severe impact on an individual’s driving licence, causing them to fall foul of the Totting Up Provisions and potentially resulting in a disqualification from driving of at least 6 months.

 Maximum: Level 3 fine

 What To Do Now

 Freeman & Co.
 Solicitors are market leaders in all matters of criminal defence and we are really easy to contact.
 You can call us on 0161 236 7007 or send us a confidential email by clicking here.